-Andrew, an 8 year old boy came to the clinic with his parents as they were worried about his aggressive behaviour at home.
-He did not follow instructions, hit his siblings and they thought that he may have ADHD.
+Andrew, an eight-year-old boy, came to the clinic with his parents as they were worried about his aggressive behaviour at home.
+He did not follow instructions, hit his siblings, and they thought that he may have ADHD.

-The psychologist worked together with both parents and developed a parenting program which included some education about routines, consistency and developing some consequences to manage negative behaviour, and encourage positive behaviour.
+The psychologist worked together with both parents and developed a parenting program which included education about routines, consistency, and developing some consequences to manage negative behaviour and encourage positive behaviour.

 After only 4 visits, Andrew’s parents felt more confident in managing Andrew’s behaviour which quickly improved, and no further intervention was required for the family.

-Molly recently had her first child, moved to the Sunshine Coast with her husband and away from her extended family and friends.
+Molly recently had her first child and moved to the Sunshine Coast with her husband, away from her extended family and friends.

-She felt teary after the birth, and then felt increasingly more upset, isolated and anxious as the weeks went by.
-Molly did not feel that she could confide about her feelings to anyone, as she was worried that it was not normal to resent her new baby.
-The baby took hours to go to sleep, did not feed easily and then only slept for a short time.
+She felt teary after the birth and was increasingly more upset, isolated, and anxious as the weeks went by.
+Molly did not feel that she could confide her feelings to anyone, as she was worried that it was not normal to resent her new baby.
+The baby took hours to go to sleep, did not feed easily and, then only slept for a short time.

 Finally, Molly went to see the Child Health Nurse and she referred Molly to our perinatal team.

 Over the next few weeks, Molly's mood slowly improved with the chance to talk about her feelings and normalise her experience.
 Our psychologist provided her with various tools to manage her negative thinking and improve her moods.

 Molly also joined the PND support group and found that she was not alone.

 Jill, a mother of three young children, went to see her GP as she was having panic attacks.